 Over our 57 year history, we’ve learned that itineraries are subject to adjustment.
 More than half of our voyages have required some deviation from the planned itinerary.
 The need to change an itinerary prior to and/or during a voyage can arise due to a number of factors: weather, political unrest, and other health and safety considerations.
 Should there be a need to adjust our published plans, we have identified potential Diversion Ports in each region of our expected travel.
 These ports are selected based on a number of factors including safety, educational value, and accessibility.
 While we don’t intend to visit these locations, should the need arise, we’ve made arrangements to allow us to travel to these ports.
 Again, these Diversion Ports simply serve as a back-up should anything prevent us from traveling to our planned itinerary.

 Spring 2023 Diversion Ports

-- Cadiz, Spain
+- Valencia, Spain